schorsch1976/AsciiFlowWx/README.md

 Why a offline Ascii Flow Editor?
 ================================

-As i got annoyed that [AsciiFlow Infinity](http://asciiflow.com/) or [asciiflow stable](http://stable.ascii-flow.appspot.com/#Draw) is just available when there is internet, i wrote my own QT based application.
+As i got annoyed that [AsciiFlow Infinity](http://asciiflow.com/) or [asciiflow stable](http://stable.ascii-flow.appspot.com/#Draw) is just available when there is internet, i wrote my own Wx based application.

 [AsciiFlow Infinity](http://asciiflow.com/) now wants me to log in to google.
 Why should i log in to google to draw some ascii charts?